1) What is your purpose?

 Investors must choose their portfolio’s main type and objective: income, conservative, balanced, growth, max growth.
 You’ll need to rank these five characteristics and decide the importance of each one.
 Once you have determined the main purpose for investing, it wise to seek financial advice from the best professional financial advisors of top rated wealth management firms.

 If you are an income investor, you want to preserve your capital or establish a source of periodic income to finance ongoing expenses.
 You do not find the stock market very attractive because of its volatility, but you are not against the idea of investing a small part of your portfolio in stocks and equities, mainly to counteract the effect of inflation.
 Fixed-income securities will constitute a large part of an income portfolio since the tolerance for risk is low.
 The main objective of investing for income is to supplement your monthly, quarterly, semi-annual or annual cash flow.
-Investment Advisors might suggest to income investors to invest a small part of their portfolio in REITs (Real Estate Investment Trusts) and Dividend Aristocrats (companies that typically have raised dividends for at least 25 years).
+Investment Advisor in Winnipeg might suggest to income investors to invest a small part of their portfolio in REITs (Real Estate Investment Trusts) and Dividend Aristocrats (companies that typically have raised dividends for at least 25 years).

 Retirees often make up a large percentage of conservative portfolio investors.
 Personal financial planning for this type of investor aims at preserving their capital and investing in fixed income securities.
 Wealth management firms and independent financial advisors need to protect their client’s invested capital and do so by constructing someone’s portfolio with low risk securities.
 Although you can tolerate limited volatility to ensure that your assets will grow, you prefer having a portfolio consisting mainly of fixed income investments for reasons of stability.
 If you are a risk averse investor, your tolerance for risk is low.
 Fixed income securities such as government bonds and treasury bills could be suggestions that make up a large percentage of your investment portfolio.
 The ideal conservative investment portfolio will keep up with inflation and the annual returns percentage on your capital should be slightly higher than the annual inflation rate.
 Eg. The investor made an annual return of 2.5% on his investment portfolio while the inflation rate was 2% for that current year.
 The investor’s real return would then be 0.5% for the year (2.5% – 2.0% = 0.5%).